 Thankfully, the day ended without any hiccups and I had a fantastic time.
 I learnt loads from being on track with quicker riders (including my brother, annoyingly), and I scratched beneath the surface of just what my bike can do.
 However when riding the circuit, I couldn’t shake the thought in the back of my mind that every time I tipped into Agostini’s, or any other tight-ish corner, the front could fold and I’d be living out my nightmare in the kitty litter.
 I came away from the day feeling great but knowing that if I wanted to do more track days, I needed a bike solely for the job.

 Bennetts offers great value track days at the leading circuits around the UK, with fantastic discounts for policy holders and their guests.
-For more information on the best track sessions for absolutely any level of rider, click here.
 The sessions are even run with the option of free on-site help and advice from California Superbike School, so whether it's your first time on track, or you're highly experienced, it really doesn't matter what you ride; a Bennetts track day is one of the best experiences you can have on your motorcycle.

 Trawling the classifieds began as soon as the 636 was back in the garage.
 I had a budget of no more than £1,500, and I ideally wanted a fuel-injected machine that hadn’t done a million miles.
 I decided to keep away from bikes that had already been track prepared, because for £1,500, the track-ready ones I’d found had all done a lot of harsh track miles and had been down the road once or twice – and I’m not mechanically-minded enough to overhaul a bike or do any big repairs myself.
 With that in mind, early 2000 R6s, SRAD 600s, CBR600s and ZX-6Rs were in my sights, but soon realised for what I wanted, the good road-going options were all outside my price range.